Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Introduction

 The topography is reconstructed by using a modified version of the Density Peaks (DP) algorithm~\cite{AlexAle}.
-This approach provides an empirical criterion for a quick and reliable localization of the density peaks.
-However, its original formulation is affected by two main drawbacks.
-First, the selection of cluster centers is relatively subjective, since it is based on the visual inspection of the so-called decision graph.
+This approach provides an empirical criterion for a quick and reliable lo\-ca\-li\-za\-tion of density peaks.
+The original formulation of DP is affected by two main drawbacks.
+First, the selection of cluster centers is relatively subjective, since it is based on the visual inspection of the so-called decision graph: a scatter plot of the density of a point vs its minimum distance from a point with higher density (see ref.~\cite{AlexAle}).
 Second, like all density-based clustering approaches, it is sensitive to the parameters involved in the density estimation~\cite{Xu2015}.
-These drawbacks have been addressed in many works~\cite{DBLP_ZhangL15b,DU2016135,Xiao2015,MEHMOOD,LIANG201652,FKNN,WANG2016219}.
-For instance, ~\citet{LIANG201652} automatically finds the number of clusters through a recursive inspection of the decision graph based on a Divide-and-Conquer strategy.
-In the two-dimensional case, ~\cite{MEHMOOD} proposes instead a nonparametric technique for estimating the densities based on the heat diffusion equation.
-Although the proposed method still requires the inspection of the decision graph, it shows an improved performance in the classification of artificial data sets.
-In~\citet{DU2016135} it is proposed to estimate the density by a combination of Principal Components \mbox{Analysis} and the k-nearest neighbors method, while~\citet{Xiao2015} proposes a local density e\-sti\-ma\-tion based on a nonparametric multivariate kernel estimation, which measures the cutoff distance by a statistical approach.
-Extensions of the DP method are also available to address the propagation of errors in the assignment stra\-te\-gy, especially in data sets with highly overlapping clusters.
-In~\cite{FKNN}, for example, the authors propose an assignment strategy based on fuzzy weighted K-nearest neighbors, which makes the algorithm more robust to outliers.
-However the choice of the number of nearest neighbors $k$ is not automatic and should be specified by the user.
-Along the same line, in~\cite{WANG2016219} it is proposed a procedure to detect overlapping clusters in social networks, making the DP algorithm more reliable for studies in that field.
+These drawbacks have been addressed in many works.
+For instance, ref.~\cite{LIANG201652} automatically finds the number of clusters through a recursive inspection of the decision graph based on a Divide-and-Conquer strategy.
+In the two-dimensional case, ref.~\cite{MEHMOOD} introduces instead a non-parametric technique for estimating the densities based on the heat diffusion equation.
+Although the method in ref.~\cite{MEHMOOD} still requires the inspection of the decision graph, it shows an improved performance in the classification of artificial data sets.